alvinj/Cato-CRUD-Generator/README-TEMPLATES-PLAY.md

 Database
 --------

+Cato generates code from database tables.
+It assumes that you use the same database table name convention that Ruby on Rails uses,
+specifically:

+* Table names are plural, like `stocks` and `transactions`
+* Table names made from multiple words are separated by underscores, as in `research_links`
+* Field names are also assumed to use underscores, such as the name `date_time`

-Cato generates code from database tables, so to show how Cato works, I need a sample database table.
+To show how Cato works I need a sample database table.
 For the purposes of this discussion, I'll generate code from the following MySQL table named `transactions`:

     create table transactions (
         id int auto_increment not null,